graphql-java/graphql-java/docs/execution.rst

 To execute a query against a schema build a new ``GraphQL`` object with the appropriate arguments and then call ``execute()``.

-The result of a query is an ``ExecutionResult`` which is the result data and/or a list of Errors.
+The result of a query is an ``ExecutionResult`` which is the query data and/or a list of errors.

 .. code-block:: java